pchapin/augusta/README.md

 and tested using GNAT with GPS as the integrated development environment.
 Load stdlibrary.gpr in the RTS/SL/src folder into GPS to build the current version of the standard library.
 At the time of this writing the runtime library in RTS/RL is empty.

-To build Augusta you can use IntelliJ's integrated Git support to clone the project to your system.
-Then populate the lib folder (see the README in that folder for more information).
-Finally you should be able to build the project from the usual IntelliJ menu items.

 ### Documentation